tlhc/RaspiCam/README.md

     Server:

-    - put ctlserver.py and index.html in your Rpi(one folder) then
+    - put server dir in your Rpi(one folder) then
+    - cd server
     - python ctlserver.py

     Client: